nus-cs2103-AY2324S1/tp/docs/TempUG.md

 ![Ui](images/Ui.png)

 ### Terminologies / Symbols
-* Flag: denoted with a dash before the flag name e.g. -name.
+* Flag: A flag is a tab started with dash "-" that is used to identify the type of information that is being provided e.g. -name.
 <!-- todo, validate that all boxes thing works, as IDE does not show it -->
 * Text formatted as code snippets are either commands e.g. `list schedule`, command formats e.g. `list [LIST][KEYWORDS]` or parameters e.g. `NAME`.
 * <box type="info" seamless>This box denotes additional information.</box>